Today there are still many misconceptions about Down syndrome and those who have it. This guide dispels some of the common myths about Down syndrome.

 MYTH: People with Down syndrome are always happy.

 TRUTH: People with Down syndrome have feelings just like everyone else in the population.
 They experience the full range of emotions.
 They respond to positive expressions of friendship and they are hurt and upset by inconsiderate behavior.

 MYTH: Adults with Down syndrome are unable to form close interpersonal relationships leading to marriage.

-TRUTH: People with Down syndrome have meaningful friendships, date, socialize, form ongoing relationships and marry.
+TRUTH: People with Down syndrome socialize and have meaningful friendships.
+Some choose to date, form ongoing relationships and marry.

 MYTH: Down syndrome can never be cured.